jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 Notice, we don't use explicitly labelled data.
 Instead, we are able to produce the input/label pairs from just the raw text itself.
 This is referred to as **[self-supervised learning](https://en.wikipedia.org/wiki/Self-supervised_learning)**.

-Self-supervision enables us to massively scale train data, just get our hands on as much raw text as possible and throw it at the model.
+Self-supervision enables us to massively scale training data.
+Just get our hands on as much raw text as possible and throw it at the model.
 For example, GPT-3 was trained on **300 billion tokens** of text from the internet and books:

 ![Table 2.2 from GPT-3 paper](https://miro.medium.com/max/1400/1*Sc3Gi73hepgrOLnx8bXFBA.png)